dunckr/visual-regressions-talk/slides/views.md

-## Where the views at?
+## Think about the views

-doesnt make sense to clutter up acceptance tests - these are end-to-end scenarios

-yes does this button exist
-no how does it appear

 note:
-    Put your speaker notes here.
-    You can see them pressing 's'.
-    THESE ARE MY NOTES!!!
+    We are not testing them anywhere

+    Only place maybe would be the acceptance tests but then they would be very brittle

+    yes, does this button exist and can click it

+    but what we are NOT testing how does it appear on screen to the user